Bhavya02-cyber/vapt-portfolio/tools-notes/Linux/Filesystem.md

 - **Hidden Data:** Often, important files are hidden; use `ls -a` to view them.
 - **Absolute vs Relative Paths:** Understanding the difference is crucial for efficient navigation.
 - **Efficiency:** Proper CLI command usage significantly reduces time for navigation and data retrieval.

+## Reflection
+Real-world CLI navigation skills are critical for Red Team and VAPT engagements.
+Proficiency in command-line tools enhances the ability to perform reconnaissance, enumeration, and exploitation efficiently.
+It allows security testers to interact directly with target systems, automate tasks, and identify vulnerabilities more effectively during penetration testing activities.